PaperMC/docs/docs/velocity/README.md

 ### 💬 Our Discord

-If you have searched the wiki and didn't find the answer to your question, then it is time to [join our Discord](https://discord.gg/papermc) to ask your question.
+If you have searched the docs and didn't find the answer to your question, then it is time to [join our Discord](https://discord.gg/papermc) to ask your question.